YerevaNN/mimic3-benchmarks/README.md

 ## Structure
 The content of this repository can be divided into four big parts:
 * Tools for creating the benchmark datasets.
-* Tools for reading the data.
+* Tools for reading the benchmark datasets.
 * Evaluation scripts.
 * Baseline models and helper tools.

-The `scripts` directory contains scripts for creating the benchmark datasets.
+The `mimic3benchmark/scripts` directory contains scripts for creating the benchmark datasets.
 The reading tools are in `mimic3benchmark/readers.py`.
-All evaluation scripts are stored in the `evaluation` folder.
+All evaluation scripts are stored in the `mimic3benchmark/evaluation` directory.
-The `mimic3models` directory contains the code for working with baseline models along with some helper tools.
+The `mimic3models` directory contains the baselines models along with some helper tools.
-Those tools include discretizers, normalizers, functions too compute metrics.
+Those tools include discretizers, normalizers and functions for computing metrics.

 ## Requirements